What to do in Île-de-France?

 Location: Paris, 3rd arrondissement.

-Description: Enjoy a scenic bike ride along the Canal Saint-Martin, with its locks and charming bridges.
+Description: Enjoy a scenic bike ride along the Canal Saint-Martin, with its locks and bridges.

 Average cost: Bike rental from €5 per hour.